narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/README.md

 If you want to modify this keyboard, you must install Microsoft keyboard layout creator V 1.4.
 You can download this application from this page https://www.microsoft.com/en-us/download/details.aspx?id=102134.
 Then open the installed application and click on load existing keyboard from the file menu. for more info, refer the help topic from dedicated menu in the application.

-Note: on Windows 8 or later OS, Microsoft net framework 3.0 and 3.5 must be installed for this application to work properly.
+Note: on Windows 8 or later OS, Microsoft net framework 3.5 including 2.0 must be installed to work this application properly.

 ### Some artical links related building keyboard layouts as follow: